 Thus far, a reported 7 projects have received money from the fund, which some say is too low, given how much of a boost the Nigerian entertainment industry is said to need; and there's apparently some confusion about what exactly the fund is, how Nigerian artists can access the money, and frustration over how complicated the application process seems to be.

 I should also note that we're seeing more and more Nigerian filmmakers separate themselves from the internationally-known, and often mocked Nollywood brand.

 We've covered a number of those filmmakers here in the past, and continue to do so.

-So for black filmmakers (outside of Hollywood) in the USA, there's something *higher* to aim for - Hollywood.
-Some opt to go the cheap, fast, straight-to-dvd route; others choose to take the longer road, which often means years and lots of money spent trying to get one project made, usually with working within the Hollywood studio system being the end goal.
+So for black filmmakers (outside of Hollywood) in the USA, there's something *higher* to aim for, if you will - and that thing being Hollywood.
+Some opt to go the cheap, fast, straight-to-home entertainment route; Others choose to take the longer road, which can mean years, and lots of money spent trying to get one project made, usually with the end goal being to eventually work within the Hollywood studio system.